Guillaume Sayer: Trial

-Sayer had been trading to Norman Kittson, now in Pembina, North Dakota, which was in direct violation of the company's monopoly.
+Sayer had been trading to Norman Kittson, now in Pembina, North Dakota, which was in direct violation of the Hudson Bay Company's monopoly.
 In 1849, Chief Factor John Ballenden arrested Sayer, André Goulet, Hector McGinnis, and Norbert Larond of Grantown as they were about to leave on a trading trip to Lake Manitoba.
 They were brought to trial before the General Quarterly Court of Assiniboia on May 17, 1849.

 Sayer was backed by Métis leader Louis Riel Sr. On the day of the trial, a crowd of armed Métis men gathered outside the courtroom, ready to support their Métis brother.
-They demanded for Sayer to be tried by a jury of his own choosing and to be allowed to take fellow Métis into the court with him.
-Although he was allowed to select a jury of his own, he was still found guilty.
-Judge Adam Thom, under immense pressure from the overwhelming number of armed Métis, levied no fine or punishment.
-With the cry, "Le commerce est libre!
+They demanded that Sayer be tried by a jury of his own choosing and to be allowed to take fellow Métis into the court with him.

+Although Sayer was allowed to select a jury of his own, he was still found guilty.
+Judge Adam Thom, under immense pressure from the presence of numerous armed Métis, levied no fine or punishment.
+The Métis cried, "Le commerce est libre!
 Le commerce est libre!" ("Free Trade!
-Free Trade!"), the HBC could no longer use the courts to enforce their monopoly on the settlers of Red River.
-In 1870 the trade monopoly was abolished, and trade in the region was opened to any entrepreneur.
-The company relinquished its ownership of Rupert's Land under the Rupert's Land Act 1868 enacted by the Canadian Parliament.
+Free Trade!")
+The HBC could no longer use the courts to enforce their monopoly on the settlers of Red River.

+In 1870 the trade monopoly was finally abolished, and trade in the region was opened to any entrepreneur.
+The company had earlier relinquished its ownership of Rupert's Land under the Rupert's Land Act 1868 enacted by the Canadian Parliament.